E-Bike buying guide 2022

 In the UK, e-bikes are governed by strict laws.
 The bike must be pedal powered, while the motor can deliver a maximum of 250W of additional assistance up to a maximum speed of 25km/h (15.5mph), after which it cuts out.
 For perspective, that’s about the same amount that a well-trained club cyclist might be able to generate for an hour, working as hard as they can using their legs alone.

 In recent years, e-bike popularity has grown rapidly.
-Where once upon a time the only bikes that you’d find with electrical assistance were city bikes, now there’s a diverse market of electric-assist bikes.
+Where once upon a time the only bikes that you’d find with electrical assistance were city bikes, now there’s a diverse market of electric-assist bikes, including:

-Another option is a folding e-bike, pioneered by brands like Brompton.
-These offer specially-designed motor systems to fit within the smaller, lighter frame, and although these are often less powerful, they offer a great alternative for those needing to take their e-bike with them on public transport, wanting to store it away under a desk at work, or neatly away at home.
+Pioneered by brands like Brompton, folding e-bikes offer specially-designed motor systems to fit within smaller, lighter frames, and although these are sometimes less powerful, they offer a great alternative for those needing to take their e-bike with them on public transport, wanting to store it away under a desk at work, or neatly away at home.

 Fundamentally, the right type of e-bike for you will largely hinge on what you intend to use it for, for the majority of the time.

 E-bike motors come in two main forms – either fitted into the central structure of the frame (known as the bottom bracket area around which the pedals and crank arms spin), or in the hub of one of the wheels.
 There is no clear winner for which is best – rather, each has its own positives and negatives – but all do a good job.

 A centrally or frame-mounted motor can directly measure how hard you’re pedalling with each pedal stroke.
 As a result, it can provide a set amount of additional assistance based on the effort you’re putting in yourself and the chosen assistance setting (more on that later in ‘Modes’).